 Today’s “historic photo of the day” is: Franco Chioccioli climbing Passo di Gavia, during stage 14 of the Giro d’Italia 1988.

 Before the 14th stage of 1988 Giro d’Italia, Del Tongo team’s Italian rider Franco Chioccioli was wearing the maglia rosa.
 He was leading the race 33 seconds ahead of Urs Zimmermann.
-Top ten of the general classification were:
+The top ten of the general classification was:

 - Franco Chioccioli: 64 hour 31 min 45 sec